-Now you’ve got a minimum list of features for a HIPAA compliant application.
+Now you’ve got a minimum list of features for HIPAA compliant software.

 Alone they won’t guarantee its security.
 They won’t protect you from phishing or social engineering.

-But having these features would convince the auditor that you’ve done enough to protect the data of your clients.
+But having these features should convince an auditor that you’ve done enough to protect your client data.